 Dr. Stewart Shofner is one of the top Nashville LASIK eye surgeons, board certified and also one of the country's premier eye surgeons.
-We offer a complimentary LASIK exam and special LASIK prices for Military, Firefighter, Law Enforcement and their families.
+We offer a complementary LASIK exam and special LASIK prices for Military, Firefighter, Law Enforcement and their families.

 LASIK (Laser in situ keratomileusis), is an outpatient surgical procedure used to treat myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 With LASIK, your ophthalmologist (Eye M.D.) uses a laser to reshape the cornea (the clear covering of the eye) to improve the way the eye focuses light onto the retina.

 Some vision care centers advertise Custom 3D, Bladeless, Z-Bladeless, Traditional LASIK, and you may also be aware of PRK.
 With all LASIK procedures, a hinged flap is created over the cornea and after the Excimer Laser performs its magic to reshape the eye, the flap is laid back down over the cornea.
 However, some patients request the Z-LASIK because they do not like the idea of a blade being use to create the flap.

 The Advanced CustomVue Procedure (Custom or 3D LASIK) begins with an individual vision evaluation using our WaveScan System which creates a map of your eyes' unique imperfections.
 The Advanced CustomVue Procedure uses the digital information from that map to design a custom treatment for each of your eyes.
 This WaveScan map information is then transferred to the STAR S4 IR Excimer Laser.
 The laser uses this information to apply a cool laser beam that reshapes your cornea to create a new curvature and correct your vision.